S.Korea lawmaker says Apple, Google not doing enough to comply with app store law

 The KCC is drafting "finely woven" regulatory details for the ordinance that will be reported to a parliamentary committee on Wednesday and put into practice by March next year, KCC Vice Chairman Kim Hyun told a conference on app ecosystem fairness on Tuesday.

-"This is the first legislation worldwide with the chance to transform the market from a duopoly with Apple and Google," Epic Games CEO Tim Sweeney told Reuters.

-However, it is not clear how compliance will be enforced nor what the penalties will be if the rules are breached.
+However, it is not clear what the penalties will be if the rules are breached.

 An early draft of the enforcement ordinance seen by Reuters details a fine of up to "2% of revenue" as penalty for an infraction of the law by app market operators.